kylebustard/trackle_app/README.md

 ## UI:
 - x Boostrap -> formatting
-- Icons from Font Awesome
+- Icons from glyphicons or Font Awesome
 - Update the Styles for the forms

 ## Refactor ToDos:
-- User Association integration test in post_spec
-- error message in _form should be moved to a Helper
 - post/_form for AdminUser with status
 - Figure out why spec/models/user_spec.rb test is passing, despite views/devise/registration/new.html.erb not saving input for user first_name last_name